equinor/ops-actions/docs/workflows/uv-release-please.md

 ### Configure Release Please

 1. Add a `release-please-config.json` configuration file at the root of your repository, and define your Python packages.
+Optionally, define a root package `"."` that combines all packages in your repository.
 For example:

     ```json
     {